SDG&E's Sustainability Strategy

 net zero platform chart

 Our commitment to sustainability is built into everything we do.
-We are working to reduce our carbon footprint, foster energy innovation and conservation, and encourage our employees and the communities we serve to take daily action to ensure a sustainable and equitable energy future for generations to come.
+We are working to reduce our carbon footprint, foster energy innovation and conservation, and encourage our employees and the communities we serve to take daily action to help ensure a sustainable and equitable energy future for generations to come.

 You can also find more information regarding sustainability in the following documents: